 American debt to foreigners isn’t much problem for two reasons.
 First, only about a third of total federal debt is owed to foreigners.
 If you are worried about that, then you could simply ban Americans from selling debt to foreigners.
 Those foreigners hope to be paid back in full with interest and there are two ways we could do this.
 One way is to pay them back by exporting more goods than we import.
 Every car we export either causes foreigners to send us equally valuable stuff in exchange or else it causes a foreigner to tear up a car’s worth of debt that we owe them.
 Increasing net exports would have a stimulus effect on the US economy, so it isn’t necessarily a bad thing.
 In fact, many Asian governments including China and Japan have been deliberately doing this for decades and this is why they have been lending so much money to the US government.
 They have been trying to subsidize their exports to the US by lending money to the US government.
 The other way to pay back foreigners is to simply print money and send them pallets loaded with US cash.
 That would likely cause inflation, but inflation is also stimulative and it is a lot easier to manufacture and export paper money than to manufacture and export other kinds of goods, so it might be a tempting option for future US policymakers.
 It is that simple.
 Nobody in the history of the world has ever had a debt problem when they can print the currency that denominates their debts.
 The only way to get a debt problem is if you owe debts in a currency that you cannot print (like Greece in 2008 or Argentina in 2001).

 Just as I cannot bankrupt myself by borrowing money from myself, I cannot save money by lending money to myself.
 To “save money” means to lend it to someone else.
 The only way for a country to increase net savings is to lend money to foreigners.
 Norway, Abu Dhabi, Japan, and China are examples of countries that are doing just that.
-They are all sending out net exports in exchange for IOUs from foreigners.
-Norway is explicitly trying to save retirement money for their greying population.
-As the Norwegian population becomes more elderly, they intend to spend down their national savings held abroad, and that will help pay for elder care as it will allow them to reverse their net exports and begin to import more than they export.
-But the entire population of Norway is only a few hundred thousand larger than the Detroit metropolitan area, so they can get away with lending money abroad to save for retirement.
+They are all sending out net exports in exchange for IOUs from foreigners (and purchases of foreign assets).
+Norway is explicitly trying to save retirement money for their greying population this way.
+In the future when they have a lot of retirees, they intend to spend down their national savings held abroad, and that will help pay for elder care as it will allow them to reverse their net exports and begin to import more than they export.
+The entire population of Norway is only a few hundred thousand larger than the Detroit metropolitan area, so they can get away with lending money abroad to save for retirement.
 But the US is over 20% of the world economy and that massive size makes it much less practical for us to save for retirement by lending large amounts abroad.

 The result is that we’re basically left with a much more primitive kind of savings problem.
 Something closer to a farmer in the pre-industrial era who’s trying to save up for winter.
 To save for winter you can’t just sell your surplus food during the fat months and stockpile financial assets.
 During the lean months there won’t be any food for sale.
 You need to actually stockpile surplus food and other tangible commodities.
 That means smoking meat, finding a dark cool place to stash your potatoes, chopping a bunch of firewood, etc.